ietf-wg-cellar/ebml-specification/specification.markdown

 ## Data Size Format

 The Element Data Size expresses the length in octets of Element Data.
 The Element Data Size itself is encoded as a Variable Size Integer.
-By default, Element Data Sizes can be encoded in lengths from one octet to eight octets, although Element Data Sizes of greater lengths MAY be used if the octet length of the longest Element Data Size of the EBML Document is declared in the EBMLMaxSizeLength Element of the EBML Header (see [the section on the EBMLMaxSizeLength Element](#ebmlmaxsizelength-element)).
+By default, Element Data Sizes can be encoded in lengths from one octet to eight octets, although Element Data Sizes of greater lengths MAY be used if the octet length of the longest Element Data Size of the EBML Document is declared in the EBMLMaxSizeLength Element of the EBML Header (see (#ebmlmaxsizelength-element)).
 Unlike the VINT\_DATA of the Element ID, the VINT\_DATA component of the Element Data Size is not mandated to be encoded at the shortest valid length.
 For example, an Element Data Size with binary encoding of 1011 1111 or a binary encoding of 0100 0000 0011 1111 are both valid Element Data Sizes and both store a semantically equal value (both 0b00000000111111 and 0b0111111, the VINT\_DATA sections of the examples, represent the integer 63).

-Although an Element ID with all VINT\_DATA bits set to zero is invalid, an Element Data Size with all VINT\_DATA bits set to zero is allowed for EBML Element Types which do not mandate a non-zero length (see [the section on EBML Element Types](#ebml-element-types)).
+Although an Element ID with all VINT\_DATA bits set to zero is invalid, an Element Data Size with all VINT\_DATA bits set to zero is allowed for EBML Element Types which do not mandate a non-zero length (see (#ebml-element-types)).
 An Element Data Size with all VINT\_DATA bits set to zero indicates that the Element Data is zero octets in length.
 Such an EBML Element is referred to as an Empty Element.
 If an Empty Element has a default value declared then the EBML Reader MUST interpret the value of the Empty Element as the default value.
 If an Empty Element has no default value declared then the EBML Reader MUST use the value of the Empty Element for the corresponding EBML Element Type of the Element ID, 0 for numbers and an empty string for strings.

 ## Unknown Data Size

 An Element Data Size with all VINT\_DATA bits set to one is reserved as an indicator that the size of the EBML Element is unknown.
 The only reserved value for the VINT\_DATA of Element Data Size is all bits set to one.
 An EBML Element with an unknown Element Data Size is referred to as an Unknown-Sized Element.
 A Master Element MAY be an Unknown-Sized Element; however an EBML Element that is not a Master Element MUST NOT be an Unknown-Sized Element.
-Master Elements MUST NOT use an unknown size unless the unknownsizeallowed attribute of their EBML Schema is set to true (see [the section on the unknownsizeallowed attribute](#unknownsizeallowed)).
+Master Elements MUST NOT use an unknown size unless the unknownsizeallowed attribute of their EBML Schema is set to true (see (#unknownsizeallowed)).

 The use of Unknown-Sized Elements allows for an EBML Element to be written and read before the size of the EBML Element is known.
 Unknown-Sized Element MUST NOT be used or defined unnecessarily; however if the Element Data Size is not known before the Element Data is written, such as in some cases of data streaming, then Unknown-Sized Elements MAY be used.
 The end of an Unknown-Sized Element is determined by whichever comes first:

-- Any EBML Element that is a valid Parent Element of the Unknown-Sized Element according to the EBML Schema, [Global Elements](#global-elements) excluded.
+- Any EBML Element that is a valid Parent Element of the Unknown-Sized Element according to the EBML Schema, Global Elements excluded.
-- Any valid EBML Element according to the EBML Schema, [Global Elements](#global-elements) excluded, that is not a Descendant Element of the Unknown-Sized Element but share a common direct parent, such as a Top-Level Element.
+- Any valid EBML Element according to the EBML Schema, Global Elements excluded, that is not a Descendant Element of the Unknown-Sized Element but share a common direct parent, such as a Top-Level Element.
-- Any EBML Element that is a valid Root Element according to the EBML Schema, [Global Elements](#global-elements) excluded.
+- Any EBML Element that is a valid Root Element according to the EBML Schema, Global Elements excluded.
 - The end of the Parent Element with a known size has been reached.
 - The end of the EBML Document, either when reaching the end of the file or because a new EBML Header started.